nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 Once the work on your feature branch has been completed, it is time to update the `master` branch with those changes.

-1. Use `git pull origin master` to make sure your local branch is up to date with the latest from the upstream `master`.
+1. Once you have confirmed that you are on your master branch, Use `git pull origin master` to make sure your local branch is up to date with the latest from the upstream `master`.
 2. Use `git merge myFeatureBranch` to merge your feature branch into the `master` branch.
 3. Use `git push origin master` to push your merge to the master branch of your repo on GitHub.